Abrahamogbedobor/post-install-config/README.md

 <img src="https://i.imgur.com/W48pux7.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 In configuring a new role/department by syst-admin the configuration steps involves a click on Agent..> Roles..> on the admin panel.
 These steps were based on osTicket documentation on Azure.
-Note, roles are permision granted to ageents based on department they have access to.
+Note, roles are permision granted to agents based on department they have access to.
 In the above figure, a role was created called supreme admin and this agent was granted some permision by syst-admin.
 </p>
 <br />